revou-fsse-1/w21-my-testing-DandiRizkyy/README.md

 ---

 this is the continuation of last week assignment, we need to implement testing and state management.
-Im using redux toolkit as a state management and trying to do unit testing, integration testing and end-to-end testting (using playwright).
+Im using redux toolkit as a state management to save form value to localstorage and trying to do unit testing, integration testing and end-to-end testing (using playwright).

 ## Installation 🔨